 Step Two: Be Careful with the Forms

 Legal Malpractice insurance requires you to fill out forms in the initial process.
 These forms need to be detailed so that the insurer can properly cover all your assets.
 Make sure you don’t withhold any kind of information from the company or your agent.

 Step Three: Know Your Policy Limits

 It is quite important to know the specifics of your coverage.
-A standard legal malpractice insurance policy doesn’t tend to cover the acts prior to the coverage.
+A standard legal malpractice insurance policy doesn’t tend to cover acts that occurred prior to the coverage.
 Make sure you check the contract thoroughly.
-Additionally, also check with your agents and companies before you buy the policy.
+Also check with your agents and companies before you buy the policy.